The average age of new mothers in England and Wales has risen to 30.2, according to new data from the Office for National Statistics (ONS).

 "There is no reason the majority should not have a straightforward pregnancy and a healthy baby.

 "There are many reasons for women choosing to have their children later in life.

 "This includes parents waiting until they are best placed to welcome their baby into a financially stable family setting."

 Getting financially prepared for a new family

-Matthew Lloyd is head of life insurance at Confused.com.
+Matthew Lloyd, head of life insurance at Confused.com says:

-He says: "The ONS report highlights a number of reasons why women may choose to delay starting a family and it’s not surprising that the rising cost of childrearing features within it.
+"The ONS report highlights a number of reasons why women may choose to delay starting a family and it’s not surprising that the rising cost of raising children features within it.

 "It’s sensible to consider your financial situation before starting a family and many new families are financially savvy.

 "However, research has shown that only 20 per cent of families take out life insurance.